29 March 2019

 - Focusing on real wants and needs

 Once these motivations and these key desires are defined, they must become the focus of the organisation.
 All products and services must be geared towards fulfilling these needs as a primary aim.
-In short, customer wants and needs become the be all and end all of product and service development.
+In short, the customer wants and needs become the be-all and end-all of product and service development.

 - Build relationships to maximise customer experience

 Having the right products and services in place – products and services that are built around customer needs and desires – is critical, but a truly customer-focused organisation goes beyond this.
 Such organisations take steps to build effective and long-lasting relationships with customer experience at the heart it all.

 This means ongoing support and assistance throughout the customer lifecycle.
 It also means constantly refining products and services to enhance UX at every turn.
 And, it means using the right data to appraise and analyse the relationships you are building.